AlephAlpha/rlifesrc/web/src/help.md

 [Backjumping](https://en.wikipedia.org/wiki/Backjumping) will reduce the number of steps, but each step will takes a much longer time.
 The current implementation is slower for most search, only useful for large (e.g., 64x64) still lifes.

-Currently it is only supported for non-generations rules without `Max cell count`.
+Currently it is only supported for non-Generations rules without `Max cell count`.
 Otherwise this option would be ignored.